ialwayslikedgrime/ialwayslikedgrime/README.md

 Welcome to my space on GitHub.

-I'm a passionate AI student from Northern Italy, currently enrolled at the Mathematik Fakultät at Humboldt Universität zu Berlin for the full 2025/2026 academic year.
-I am originally from the Artificial Intelligence course at University of Pavia.
+I'm a passionate AI student from Northern Italy, currently enrolled at the Mathematik Fakultät at Humboldt Universität zu Berlin for the full 2025/2026 academic year (fully taught in German).
+I am a student enrolled in the Artificial Intelligence course at University of Pavia.

-My journey into AI started with two pivotal moments: falling in love with coding during a Python course in 2019 (part of my BSc in Business Management), and discovering my passion for AI in early 2020 while reading "The Deep Learning Revolution" by Terrence Sejnowski.
-After completing my MSc in Accounting and Finance from a top-ranked program (1st in Europe, 19th worldwide by QS), I chose to pursue this passion full-time through formal education.
+I’m seeking **internship / Werkstudent opportunities in Berlin** to contribute to real-world products while I study.

 ## Current Projects